-Market Participant A's energy offer price is below its cost of production and does not result in a breach of WEM Rule 2.16A.1 as outlined in the ERA's Offer Construction Guideline.15 However, Market Participant A's conduct is an example of a conduct that has the purpose, or has or is likely to have the effect, of distorting or manipulating prices in the FCESS markets, which is a breach of WEM Rule 2.16A.3(c).
+Market Participant A's energy offer price is below its cost of production and does not result in a breach of WEM Rule 2.16A.1C.5 as outlined in the ERA's Offer Construction Guideline.
+However, Market Participant A's conduct is an example of a conduct that has the purpose, or has or is likely to have the effect, of distorting or

-13 This example is based on Energy Transformation Taskforce, 2019, Essential System Services, Scheduling and Dispatch, Example 1, Attachment C, (online).
+This example is based on Energy Transformation Taskforce, 2019, Essential System Services, Scheduling and Dispatch, Example 1, Attachment C, (online).

-14 The Regulation Raise clearing price will be capped based the ceiling price applicable to the service.
+The Regulation Raise clearing price will be capped based the ceiling price applicable to the service.
 The example does not include the effect of the price ceiling to demonstrate the underlying problem explained through the example.

-15 Economic Regulation Authority, 2023, Offer Construction Guideline, pp. 33-34 (online).
+15 Economic Regulation Authority, 20243, Offer Construction Guideline, pp. 33-34 (online).
+The ERA is in the process of amending this document to be consistent with EPWA's Exposure Draft.